mvolkmann/blog/src/dart.md

 ## Generator Functions

 Generator functions generate values on demand in a lazy fashion.
+The values it generates are not computed until they are requested.

 Generator functions use the `yield` keyword to return a single value.
 They can also use the `yield*` keyword to return all the values